Deltares/hydromt/docs/dev/plugin-quickstart.rst

 Because the way that models consume data is often model software specific, the main part of writing a plugin is writing the Input/Output (IO) methods to prepare data exactly as your model expects them, in the correct format.
 To do this you'll be overwriting most ``read_<component>`` or ``write_<component>`` methods in your model class.
-That will ensure that the data comes in and goes out expecting exactly as you want.
+That will ensure that the data comes in and goes out exactly as you want.

-In the default HydroMT CORE read and write methods, xarray objects are written as netcdf files, ``geoms`` as GeoJSON files by default but any geopandas driver is allowed, and ``config`` either as TOML, YAML or INI file.
+In the default HydroMT CORE read and write methods, xarray objects are written as netcdf files, ``geoms`` as GeoJSON files by default but any geopandas driver is allowed. ``config`` can be either a TOML or YAML file.
 So again, you could decide to completely overwrite the parent read and write methods or change the defaults.

 Eg if your geoms should be written in GeoPackage format rather than GeoJSON and in a geometry folder in your model: